10 Easy and Effective Balance Activities For Kids With Autism, APD or ADHD

 Visual Balance Exercises for Kids

-Why not try playing I-spy or “keep it up” with a balloon for fun variations on scanning & tracking.
+Try playing I-spy or “keep it up” with a balloon for fun variations on scanning & tracking.

 The ability to integrate sensory cues during tracking are reduced in children with autism [4].
-Making these exercises a must-have part of your activities list.
+Make these exercises a must-have part of your activities list.
+For a more in-depth read on visual exercises, try our article on ocular motor activities for your child.

 Vestibular balance activities for kids